Crola1702/Crola1702/README.md

 ### Hi there 👋

 My name is Cristóbal Arroyo.
-I'm currently a Systems Engineering student at Universidad de los Andes in Colombia
+I'm currently a Computer Engineering student at Universidad de los Andes in Colombia

 Here are some facts about me: